Bert Harris: Cyclist

 Harris gained his first major win at Bristol in 1889, completing the Five Mile race in 18 minutes and 25 seconds.
 Harris broke the records for the mile and three-quarter mile events in 1893 before turning professional in 1894 and joined the London Polytechnic Cycle Club.
-Bert was coached by Sam Mussabini to his first professional cycling championship victory in 1894.
+Harris was coached by Sam Mussabini to his first professional cycling championship victory in 1894.
 During a race in Cardiff in April 1895, he came off his bicycle and was knocked unconscious for 48 hours.
 However, by September he was well enough to break the English professional record at Herne Hill Velodrome, completing the half-mile in 57.3 seconds and the mile in 118.3 seconds.

 Harris competed alongside the big names in cycling in Australia during the southern summer of 1895-1896, receiving £400 for winning one race alone.
 On average he earned £15 a week.
 He was so successful that people began to refer to 1896 as Harris Year.

 Death

-Harris's last event was a ten-mile race on Easter Monday in 1897, about four miles into the race he came off his bicycle after a wheel buckled, he struck his head on the hard surface.
-He died two days later without recovering consciousness.
+Harris' last event was a ten-mile race on Easter Monday in 1897.
+About four miles into the race he came off his bicycle after a wheel buckled and struck his head on the hard surface.
+He died two days later without regaining consciousness.

 His funeral was held on 26 April which included a cortege from his home at Portsmouth Road in the Belgrave district of Leicester to the Welford Road cemetery two miles away.
-The Leicester chronicle reported it as "Such a scene at a funeral has never been equalled in Leicester" with crowds of people ("tens of thousands") turned out along the route.
+The Leicester Chronicle reported it as "Such a scene at a funeral has never been equalled in Leicester" with crowds of people ("tens of thousands") turned out along the route.
 As the cortege arrived at Welford Road it was joined by representative gathering of cyclists and athletes from the midlands area.